MLCB/mlcb.github.io/index.md

     df_print: paged
 ---

-<h3> Machine Learning in Computational Biology (MLCB) Workshop, co-located with NeurIPS.
+<h3> Machine Learning in Computational Biology (MLCB) Meeting, co-located with NeurIPS.
 <br />  Dec 13th and 14th 2019, Vancouver, Canada</h3>

-## Workshop Location and Format
+## Conference Location and Format
-  * The workshop will be located downtown Vacouver (a few minute walks from the Convention Center-NeurIPS location) at [UBC Robson Square](https://robsonsquare.ubc.ca/).
+  * The conference will be located downtown Vacouver (a few minute walks from the Convention Center-NeurIPS location) at [UBC Robson Square](https://robsonsquare.ubc.ca/).
   * On Friday Dec 13th, we'll have a full day of research talks and keynote presentations.
   * On Saturday Dec 14th, we'll be a hosting the first AI in Genomics Hackathon (AiGenHack)
-  * The workshop will be held in C300 on 13th (Theatre room), and C150/180 on Dec 14th for the Hackathon.
+  * The meeting will be held in C300 on 13th (Theatre room), and C150/180 on Dec 14th for the Hackathon.
 Both at  UBC Robson Square -- 800 Robson St, Vancouver, BC V6Z 3B7.

 ## Important dates
    * Submissions due: **Sept 20th, 11:59pm (time zone of your choice)** [MLCB submission web site](https://easychair.org/conferences/?conf=mlcb2019)